Sharath-Gajula/Employee-Burnout-Analysis-and-Prediction/README.md

 **Key Steps in the Code:**

-1.Data Import and Initial Exploration
+1.Data Import and Initial Exploration:

   The dataset is loaded using pandas and explored (df.head(), df.tail(), df.describe(), df.info()).
   Checked for null values and unique column values.